the-teachingRSE-project/competencies/competencies.md

 coupled with a firm believe in team processes makes RSEs sought after on the job market and their values make them responsible members of a digital society.
-This yields a qualification profile which makes an education based on it highly attractive to young people; the new institutions that provide this education will be the topic of a follow-up paper.
+This yields a qualification profile which makes an education based on it highly attractive to young people.
+At an institutional level, research performing organizations have a growing interest to foster RSE training to support the use of FAIR data and FAIR software in the academic world, a direction determined by new incentives created by scientific journals and librarians.
+How we update exisiting institions and set up new ones that provide this education will be the topic of a follow-up paper.

 # Appendix